maet3608/video-to-flow/README.md

    inputs are Numpy arrays.
 - `crop_width` input is cropped to specified width.
 - `crop_height` input is cropped to specified height.
+- `downsample` input is down-sampled by with given factor (after cropping).
 - `view_mode` is either 'arrow' or 'colors'. 'arrows' displays the optical flow as a vector field, while
 - `view_pause` specifies the minimum waiting time after displaying